grafana/grafana-kiosk/README.md

 The utitilty provides these options:

 - Login
-  - to a Grafana server (local account)
+  - to a Grafana server (local account or bypass OAuth)
   - to a Grafana server with anonymous-mode enabled (same method used on [play.grafana.org](https://play.grafana.org))
   - to a Grafana Cloud instance
   - to a Grafana server with OAuth enabled